rust-unofficial/patterns/patterns/ffi-export.md

 ## Advantages

 This minimizes the number of memory safety guarantees the user must uphold to a relatively small number:
-1. Do not call any function with a pointer not return by `dbm_open` (invalid access or corruption).
+1. Do not call any function with a pointer not returned by `dbm_open` (invalid access or corruption).
-1. Do not call any function on a pointer after close (use after free).
+2. Do not call any function on a pointer after close (use after free).
-1. The `dptr` on any `datum` must be NULL, or point to a valid slice of memory at the advertised length.
+3. The `dptr` on any `datum` must be `NULL`, or point to a valid slice of memory at the advertised length.

 In addition, it avoids a lot of pointer provenance issues.
 To understand why, let us consider an alternative in some depth: key iteration.